 What to do with this activity?

 What is a syllable?
 If you say a word out loud it sometimes breaks into sound chunks.
 For instance, the word "understand" breaks into three sound chunks - "un", "der" and "stand".
 Show your child how to clap each sound chunk or syllable.
-Breaking a word down into smaller pieces/syllables can help your child with reading and spelling.
-A long word becomes more readable if you sound it out one bit at a time.
-It's also easier to spell a word by trying each syllable separately.
+Breaking a long word down into smaller pieces or syllables can help your child with reading and spelling.

 Your child might recognise some syllables that turn up over and over again in different words.
-For instance, the syllable "-ing" is at the end of lots of words, both short and long - "paint-ing", "king", "ad-vert-is-ing", "mis-lead-ing".
+For instance, the syllable "-ing" is at the end of lots of words, like "paint-ing", "king", and "ring".
 By recognising syllables that turn up a lot, your child will gain confidence in reading and spelling.

 The written word is everywhere and by pointing out words around you everyday, your child will realise the usefulness of reading and how it brings information and knowledge of the wider world into your lives.